 Rivers in flood across northern Illinois

 Minor to Moderate flooding continues across northern Illinois on segments of the Pecatonica, Rock, Fox, and Des Plaines Rivers.
-Flood Advisories are in effect on the Des Plaines River at the Des Plaines and Lincolnshire segments where the river is near bankfull.
+A Flood Advisory remains in effect on the Des Plaines River along the Lincolnshire segment where the river is near bankfull.
 Portions of these rivers under flood Warnings/Advisories are depicted in light green on the headlined map.

 Following are the latest stages and flood forecasts for Chicago-area rivers issued by the Chicago National Weather Service Forecast Office: